 For years now, we have come to the happy conclusion that no two women have the same body type – and we can breathe a sigh of relief not having to conform to one specific measurement for all brides across the board.
 Women have been able to embrace their differences in curves, and that now goes double for the wedding day.
 Your wedding dress should be the one garment that you refuse to compromise on in terms of fit and style – it should be something you truly feel comfortable and beautiful in.
 For the sole reason that each bride will have a different body type and want to highlight and flatter different parts of her silhouette, we have constructed a little wedding dress breakdown to help you out.

 Generally speaking, there are six basic style silhouettes that each bride will fall under.
-While you may not be specifically confined to one single category, many women will have attributes from multiple body types and find it stressful trying to place herself under one heading.
+While you may not be specifically confined to one single category, many women will have attributes from multiple body types and find it stressful trying to place themselves under one heading.
 You don’t have to.
 This is a very general guideline of standard body types and the type of wedding dresses that complement them.
 The best thing to do here is calculate which body type has most of your own attributes, as chances are it won’t have them all.
 We're also going to explain which styles will both highlight and hide certain parts of the body so that if you’re still unsure about your body shape you can merely make your decision on what you like best about yourself.
-You can then decide which style wedding dress you want based on your own self-confidence and reassurance – rather than determining the dress via weighing scales and measuring tapes.
+You can then decide which style of wedding dress you want based on your own self-confidence and reassurance – rather than determining the dress via weighing scales and measuring tapes.

 Lean and rectangular

 This body type is seen as a more athletic frame, with slim hips and shoulders and long legs.
 Usually, women with this body type are taller than most, with fewer curves like that of a smaller bust or narrow hips.